nickeblewis/nicklewis.net.7/blog-drafts/write52-6.md

 # introduce the above idea into Write52 quite early on
 - buy the self published book in the future
 - subscribe to it via patreon?

+## other ideas
+- sell it to a magazine as an ongoing series